Whitaker03/fridayproj8/README.md

 # fridayproj8
 This is friday project 8.
-This is a customer feedback database that uses a password
+This is a customer feedback database that uses a password.
+The password is codingisawesome.